The Top 10 Myths About Low-Carb Kids

 And yes, children need carbohydrates – but nowhere near as much as people think.
 All the carbs and fibre they need can be found in vegetables, fruit and dairy.

-Stuffing kids with starchy, stodgy, processed, sugary foods does their bodies no favours at all.
+Stuffing kids with starchy, stodgy, processed, sugary foods do their bodies no favours at all.
 The phytic acid in grains have even been shown to hinder the absorption of iron, zinc and calcium, and wheat can reduce blood levels of vitamin D.

 There is no deprivation for low-carb kids, just take a look at the wide variety of low-carb family friendly recipes here.